 2 spots added - 53 photos shared

-A wide variety of reef fish live around corals, including colonies of hundreds of damselfish, clownfish, butterflyfish and batfish, among hundreds of other species.
+At about 50 yards from the shore, the reef flat quickly drops to 18+ feet/6+ meters.
+The reef edge is covered with corals, sea anemones and sponges.
+A wide variety of reef fish live around the corals,.
+This includes a multitude of green chromis, several species of clownfish, butterflyfish and batfish, among hundreds of other species.
 You may also be lucky enough to spot a yellow-lipped sea krait meandering over the seabed in search of its next prey.

-But if you come to Panagsama Beach, it is above all for its “sardine run”, the unique sighting of shoals of millions of sardines present year-round along the coast.
-They are usually found at the drop-off.
-The underwater ballet created by these moving shoals will undoubtedly leave you with unforgettable underwater memories.
+Panagsama Beach has numerous visitors that come for its “sardine run”, the unique sighting of shoals of thousands of sardines present year-round along the coast.
+They are usually found at the drop-off, most of time sheltering in the shade of the boats (see map).

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.